Get started with a supervised iPhone or iPad

-This article is intended for people who are using a supervised iPhone or iPad issued by their employer or educational institution.
+This article is intended for people who use a supervised iPhone or iPad issued by their employer or educational institution.
 If you’re an administrator and want to set up supervision, use Apple Business Manager, Apple School Manager or Apple Configurator to set up your devices.

 By default, your iPhone or iPad isn’t supervised.
 Supervision can only be turned on when setting up a new device.
-If your iPhone or iPad isn’t currently supervised, your administrator will need to completely erase your device to set up supervision.
+If your iPhone or iPad isn’t currently supervised, your administrator has to completely erase your device to set up supervision.

 Find out if your iPhone or iPad is supervised

 You can find out if your iPhone or iPad is supervised by looking at the settings on your device.
-The Supervision message will be displayed at the top of the main Settings page.
+The Supervision message is displayed at the top of the main Settings page.

 Your organisation also has the option to display a custom ownership message on the Lock Screen by using the Shared Device Configuration profile payload.